Detective Dee and the Mystery of the Phantom Flame: Production

-Detective Dee and the Mystery of the Phantom Flame was directed by Tsui Hark, who is also a co-producer with his wife, and made by the Chinese production company Huayi Brothers (also the film's distributor) and production company Film Workshop (the 50th feature film produced by the company).
+Detective Dee and the Mystery of the Phantom Flame was directed by Tsui Hark, who is also a co-producer with his wife, Nansun Shi, and made by the Chinese production company Huayi Brothers (also the film's distributor) and production company Film Workshop (the 50th feature film produced by the company).

 The screenplay was written by Chang Chia-lu, the Taiwanese screenwriter of the films Forever Enthralled and A World Without Thieves.
 When asked to direct the film, Tsui said that he would only direct the project if he could make adjustments to the script, which he did.
 Tsui never divulged most of the changes that he made to the original script, but did mention that the character Shangguan Jing'er was previously a man.
 Fight choreography and art direction for the film was handled by Sammo Hung.

 Pre-production

-Prior to filming Detective Dee, Tsui had spent years doing research on stories concerning real life Tang Dynasty official Di Renjie.
+Prior to filming Detective Dee, Tsui had spent years doing research on stories concerning real life Tang dynasty official Di Renjie.
 Chen Kuofu first approached Tsui with a screenplay based on the life of Di Renjie.

 Tsui first announced production plans in 2008, while promoting his previous film, All About Women, at the 13th Pusan International Film Festival.
 At the time, Tsui had pondered on whether to make Detective Dee or remake the 1966 film Dragon Gate Inn.